thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-PURCHASE.md

             returns (uint256);
         ```
 - in [ERC20Handler](../../../src/client/token/ERC20/ProtocolERC20Handler.sol), [ERC721Handler](../../../src/client/token/ERC721/ProtocolERC721Handler.sol):
-    - Function to set and activate at the same time the rule in an asset handler:
+    - Function to set and activate at the same time the rule for the supplied actions in an asset handler:
         ```c
-        function setPurchasePercentageRuleId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
+        function setPurchasePercentageRuleId(ActionTypes[] calldata _actions, uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate the rule in an asset handler:
+    - Function to activate/deactivate the rule for the supplied actions in an asset handler:
         ```c
-        function activatePurchasePercentageRuleIdRule(bool _on) external ruleAdministratorOnly(appManagerAddress);
+        function activatePurchasePercentageRuleIdRule(ActionTypes[] calldata _actions, bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to know the activation state of the rule in an asset handler:
+    - Function to know the activation state of the rule for the supplied action in an asset handler:
         ```c
-        function isPurchasePercentageRuleActive() external view returns (bool);
+        function isPurchasePercentageRuleActive(ActionTypes _action) external view returns (bool);
         ```
-    - Function to get the rule Id from an asset handler:
+    - Function to get the rule Id for the supplied action from an asset handler:
         ```c
-        function getPurchasePercentageRuleId() external view returns (uint32);
+        function getPurchasePercentageRuleId(ActionTypes _action) external view returns (uint32);
         ```
 ## Return Data